tensorforce/tensorforce/docs/basics/getting-started.md

 Note that in this case both agent and environment are created as part of `Runner`, not via `Agent.create(...)` and `Environment.create(...)`.
 If agent and environment are specified separately, the user is required to take care of passing the agent arguments `environment` and `parallel_interactions` (in the parallelized case) as well as closing both agent and environment separately at the end.

 The execution utility classes take care of handling the agent-environment interaction correctly, and thus should be used where possible.
-Alternatively, if more detailed control over the agent-environment interaction is required, a simple training and evaluation loop can be defined as follows:
+Alternatively, if more detailed control over the agent-environment interaction is required, a simple training loop can be defined as follows, using the act-observe interaction pattern:

 ```python
 # Create agent and environment